pierrejay/EZModbus/docs/30-how-to-guides/301-modbus-server-slave.md

 ### Capacity limit

-The capacity defined in `WordStore` instanciation will be enforced by the server: you won't be able to add more Words after the capacity is reached, so size it carefully.
+The capacity defined in the Word store instantiation will be enforced by the server: you won't be able to add more Words after the capacity is reached, so size it carefully.

 ### Notes on `DynamicWordStore`